NVlabs/neuralangelo/DATA_PROCESSING.md

 For more details, please refer to the COLMAP [documentation](https://colmap.github.io/).

 ## DTU dataset
-- Please use respecting the license terms of the dataset.

 You can run the following command to download [the DTU dataset](https://roboimagedata.compute.dtu.dk/?page_id=36) that is preprocessed by NeuS authors and generate json files:
 ```bash
 PATH_TO_DTU=datasets/dtu  # Modify this to be the DTU dataset root directory.